-OCBC declared an interim dividend of S$0.159 per share for its 2020 second-quarter, and investors can choose to receive it in cash or via scrip (in the form of shares).
+OCBC declared a dividend of S$0.159 per share for its 2020 fourth-quarter, and investors can choose to receive it in cash or via scrip (in the form of shares).

 Right here, let’s look at what investors should know about the latest OCBC scrip dividend scheme.

-TL;DR: Details About OCBC Scrip Dividend Scheme for the 2020 Second-Quarter
+TL;DR: Details About OCBC Scrip Dividend Scheme for the 2020 Fourth-Quarter

 Here are some highlights of what’s covered:

-- OCBC is allowing investors to receive the 2020 second-quarter interim dividend in the form of shares
+- OCBC is allowing investors to receive the 2020 fourth-quarter dividend in the form of shares

-- Investors have up till 22 September 2020, which is the last day for shareholders to submit their forms, to decide whether to accept their dividend in the form of cash or shares
+- Investors have up till 14 June 2021, which is the last day for shareholders to submit their forms, to decide whether to accept their dividend in the form of cash or shares, or both

-- They can do so via the green form sent by CDP or through the SGX Investor Portal
+- They can apply for the new shares via the form sent by CDP or through the SGX Investor Portal